fourquestionsllc/devops_knowledge/Jenkins_example.md

 ---

 This setup can be further enhanced with error handling, automated testing, and monitoring.
-Let me know if you'd like to explore advanced features!